awb8593/Monkey-Rental-Service/docs/DesignDoc.md

 ![UML Diagram depicting back-end relationships](MonkeySpringUML.drawio.png)

 Our project's backend also uses the Spring Framework.
 The Spring Framework creates the Monkey Controller, which depends on the Monkey DAO, which defines the interface for Monkey objects in the system.
 The MonkeyFileDAO inherits the Monkey DAO and implements the functionalities defined in the DAO.
 Upon instantiation of the MonkeyController object, the system will inject the MonkeyFileDAO into the MonkeyController object so that the MonkeyController can handle REST API requests relating to Monkey objects.
+Similarly, the Spring Framework creates the Review Controller and Rental Controller, which depend on their respective DAO's.
+The ReviewDAO defines the interface for Review objects, which each include an ID that matches the ID of the monkey whose list of reviews are contained in the object.
+Rental objects are similarly defined in its DAO.
+They also have their own ReviewFileDAO and RentalFileDAO to implement the DAO's functionalities.

 ### Static Code Analysis/Design Improvements